Scale Patterns For Melodic Displacement Of A Scale Pattern.

 Rhythm: 4 evenly spaced events every 2 beats (8th notes)

-So you have an even number of note melodic grouping, played over an even number of note/event rhythmic grouping.
+So you have a melodic grouping that consists of an even number of notes, played over a rhythmic grouping that has an even number of notes/events.

-But… it gets really interesting when you play 4-note sequences as the ones above, placing the notes at a rhythm that has more or less than 4 rhythmic events per bar.
+But… it gets really interesting when you play 4-note sequences like the ones above, placing the notes at a rhythm that has more or less than 4 rhythmic events per bar.

 For example a 5 (or 3, 6, or 7)-note/event rhythm.